aws-samples/est-server-for-iot-zero-touch-provisioning/README.md

 ### Features
 The main goal of this code sample is to easily deploy an EST Server, a service which is capable of:
-* Providing the current CA Certificate of the IoT Service (IoT Core in our case).
+* Providing the current CA Certificate of the mTLS handshake verification by the client.
 * Signing a CSR and returning the corresponding Certificate to an IoT Device for a first enrollment and a certificate renewal.